TaoZhangNIC/FO_Chaotic_SRSA/README.md

 # FO_Chaotic_SRSA

 This repository contains codes and data for the following publication:
 * Tao Zhang, Zhong-rong Lu, Ji-ke Liu, Guang, Liu*.
-[Parameter Estimation of Fractional-Order Chaotic Systems Based on Stepwise Integration and Response Sensitivity Analysis]
+[Parameter Estimation of Fractional Chaotic Systems Based on Stepwise Integration and Response Sensitivity Analysis]

 SRSA is a parameter estimation approach for fractional-order chaotic systems based on stepwise integration and response sensitivity analysis.